Ashok0/HL2VREssentials/README.md

 I have made an attempt to greatly simplify Half-Life 2 VR's modding process by creating a standalone copy of Mod Organizer 2 which is preconfigured with the most essential mods for improving immersion in Half-Life 2 VR.
 Great care was taken in selecting the best and most "VR friendly" models and textures with an appropriate load order across a wide variety of different texture mods.
 All credit for the mods included in this modpack goes to the original mod authors.

 This modpack is also pre-configured with experimental VR support for MINERVA: Metastasis and Nightmare House Remake.
 According to Nixel on Gmod Workshop, these campaigns can be completed without their DLL files.
 I have not fully tested these campaigns, but they should theoretically work in VR.
+If you experience any problems with this mod pack, please submit a bug report so I can continue to improve this mod list!

-## New Features
+**New Updates**
 - Custom fixes to prevent "Too many indices for index buffer" crashes.
 - Fixed missing sound effects.
 - Fixed the incorrect Steam App ID in Mod Organizer 2.